spyip/react-film/README.md

   </Composer>
 ```

+> You can also copy [`<BasicFilm>`](packages/component/src/BasicFilm.js) as your base template.
+There are no logic in it, so you can easily rebase latest changes from us without breaking your code.

 ## Creating a new control

-You can refer to [`Flipper.js`](packages/component/src/Flipper.js) to start creating your own control, or copy the simpler version below:
+You can copy [`Flipper.js`](packages/component/src/Flipper.js) to start creating your own control, or from the simpler version below:

 ```jsx
 import React from 'react';